zedatgithub12/yegna/README.md

 ## Getting Started

 ### Cloning the Starter Template

 1. Clone the repository from the `starter` branch:
    ```bash
    git clone --branch starter https://gitlab.com/bersufekadgetachew/coop-super-app-web.git
    ```
 2. Follow the instructions under the **Starter Branch** section to set up your project.

+### Changing the Project Name

+To change the project name from `coop-super-app` to the new project name:

+1. Update all occurrences of `coop-super-app` in the repository:
+   - Use VSCode’s search-and-replace utility (`Ctrl + Shift + F` or `Cmd + Shift + F` on Mac).
+   - Replace all instances in `package.json` files and import statements.
+2. Save your changes across all files.

 ### Development Workflow

 1. Create a new branch for your feature or fix:
    ```bash
    git checkout -b feature/your-feature-name